jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Mixer rows

 This sets the number of rows displayed in the server audio mixer, for use with larger ensembles.

+### Audio Alerts

+This turns on a sound alert for when someone joins a Server, or when receiving a new chat message.

 ## Audio/Network Setup